General Understanding of ISQua and Accreditation

 Please note that this position is voluntary with no monetary remuneration.

-If you are interested in proceeding, we would appreciate if you could send us your CV and a covering letter outlining how you meet our requirements to support@ieea.ch
+We are not currently actively recruiting surveyors.
+If you are interested in becoming an ISQua EEA Surveyor, please send us your CV and a covering letter outlining how you meet the requirements to support@ieea.ch.